Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Examples and applications

-We compute the orbifold inertia of the global quotient of a derived scheme by a finite group, in terms of the fixed loci of this action.
+We compute the orbifold inertia of the global quotient of a derived scheme by a finite group, in terms of the (derived) fixed loci of this action.
+Fixed loci for classical stacks have been studied by Romagny \cite{Romagny-GroupAction}.
 The derived structure leads to some subtleties in the definition of fixed locus.
-Let us first clarify this.
+Let us first briefly clarify this.
+We refer to \cite[Appendix A]{AKLPR} for more details (but beware we denote by $Y^G$ what is denoted by $Y^{hG}$ in \textit{loc.~cit}).

-\begin{defin}[Genuine fixed loci] Let $Y$ be a derived stack equipped with an action of an algebraic group $G$.
+\begin{defin}[Derived fixed loci] Let $Y$ be a derived stack equipped with an action of an algebraic group $G$.
 Hence we have a structural morphism $[Y/G]\to \mathsf{B}G$.
-The \emph{genuine fixed locus} of the $G$-action on $Y$ is defined as the following section stack.
+The \emph{derived fixed locus} of the $G$-action on $Y$ is defined as the following \textit{section stack}: